juhotter/KnowledgeGraphsProject/README.md

       Syntactic Validity of Property Values is assessed through the ratio of the Number of meals not adhering to syntactic validity to the Total number of meals in the KG.

 3. **Calculating an aggregated quality score:**
-    - Finally, based on the defined metrics and weights, the quality score can be determined using the following formular.
+    - Finally, based on the defined metrics and weights, the quality score can be determined using the following formula.
       <img width="799" alt="Bildschirmfoto 2024-01-03 um 18 40 57" src="https://github.com/juhotter/KnowledgeGraphsProject/assets/64087284/04a1a6ca-1b59-476a-a64d-13eb222cefc0">